 When it comes to siding trends, homeowners and builders are getting more and more creative.
 Not too long ago we didn’t see a ton of variation between homes’ siding, today we see much more originality and uniqueness from house to house because of the many types of siding.

 Right now, one of the biggest trends you’ll find is deeper, darker colors.
 Blues, greens, and grays are the most popular, but you’ll see everything from dark, rich reds to warm browns.
 People used to consider the interior of their house the strongest point of differentiation between their neighbor’s homes and their own, but now the exteriors get a substantial amount of attention.

 Siding is one of many ways to make your home look better from the curb.
-On that same Foxpoint Gray home, we also used cedar shake style with a white band in the gable ends, with a broad white band in between to transition the house back into the regular siding.
+On that same Foxpoint Gray home, we also used cedar shake style with a white band board, with a broad white band board in between to transition the house back into the regular siding.
 This artistic detail helps to add some modernity and variety to the home.